 One party, Union Pacific Railroad Company (UP), submitted an extensive set of written comments that were not limited to the Final Proposed Plan, but included individual sets of comments on a number of supporting studies and investigations performed by EPA.
 In this extensive set, the comments on the supporting documents were submitted as appendices to the primary comments on the Final Proposed Plan.
 The organization of this Responsiveness Summary reflects the organization of the comments received from UP.
 The various comments received on the Final Proposed Plan from all parties are initially presented in this Responsiveness Summary with corresponding EPA responses.
 The comments received regarding the Final Proposed Plan include both written comments and verbal comments received during the public meetings.
 The initial section of the Responsiveness Summary is divided into two parts.
-Written comments received on the Final Proposed Plan and corresponding EPA responses are presented in Part A. Verbal comments received during the public meetings and corresponding EPA responses are presented in Part B. Comments and responses presented in the initial section of the Responsiveness presented in the initial section of the Responsiveness presented in the initial section of the Responsiveness presented in the initial section of the Responses are presented in the initial section of the Responses are presented in the initial section of the Responses presented in the initial section of the Responsiveness Summary are numbered sequentially with
+Written comments received on the Final Proposed Plan and corresponding EPA responses are presented in Part A. Verbal comments received during the public meetings and corresponding EPA responses are presented in Part B. Comments and responses presented in the initial section of the Responsiveness presented in the initial section of the Responsiveness presented in the initial section of the Responsiveness presented in the initial section of the Responses are presented in the initial section of the Responses are presented in the initial section of the Responses are presented in the initial section of the Responsiveness presented in the initial section of the Responsiveness presented in the initial section of the Responses are presented in the initial section of the Responsiveness Summary are numbered sequentially w